BIMM Germany Admissions FAQs

 If you are applying for BMus Popular Music Performance (Vocals, Drums, Bass, or Guitar), we recommend performing a cover so our lecturers can reference your performance to the original song.
 If you are applying for Songwriting, your performed piece must be an original track that you have written.

 For the Joint Honours, you must perform one track from another artist to showcase your technical skills and one song from your Songwriting repertoire.
 You will receive clear audition criteria from our Admissions Team after you’ve applied to study, so you’re fully prepared for your audition and know what is required when it takes place.

 Are there options for tuition loans or academic financial support within Germany, or is this only valid for the UK?

 We are looking into options for student loans, but unfortunately, there are currently no opportunities known to us at this time.
 Depending on your nationality, you may be eligible for Higher Education funding from your home government.
 Please visit our Fees & Finance page for more information.

 How will I be supported on work placements during my course?

-You will receive support throughout your studies from our Work-Based Learning department, who facilitate various work placement opportunities at employers or music organisations across the year.
-The Work-Based Learning team can help support you with job application prep through to supporting you whilst you’re on your work placement.
+You will receive support throughout your studies from our Careers Team, who facilitate various work placement opportunities at employers or music organisations across the year at both BIMM Institute Berlin and Hamburg.
+The Careers Team can help support you with job application prep through to supporting you whilst you’re on your work placement.

-We also have various industry-engagement opportunities, such as End of Term gigs at renowned local venues, Lamplight Sessions showcasing the original music of our students, industry walk-ins and masterclasses with industry guests each week.
+We also have various industry-engagement opportunities, such as End of Term gigs at renowned local venues, Lamplight Sessions showcasing the original music of our students, industry walk-ins and masterclasses with industry guests each week, and the annual BIMM Album and our Songwriting Camps held at iconic recording studios.
 All of these are an opportunity to build your network and showcase your creative and professional output.